CWHengProj/ws24/README.md

 ## Conditional updates
 - To be added
 ## Transactions
-- Operations must either be fully complete or not done at all (Atomicity)
+- Related operations must either be fully complete or not done at all (Atomicity)
 - At end of transaction - Either **Commit** or **Rollback**
 - Multiple transactions can occur independently and concurrently (Isolation) - operations are not visible to others
 - Must be ACID